For Gauche 0.9.15Search (procedure/syntax/module):

 A cache of any kind has a comparator and a storage.
 The comparator is used to compare keys; in the example above, we use string-comparator to compare string pathnames (see Basic comparators, for more about comparators).

 The storage is a dictionary that maps keys to internal structures of the cache.
 By default, a hashtable is created automatically using the given comparator (or, if a comparator is omitted, using default-comparator).
-The comparator must have hash function.
+The comparator must have the hash function.

 Alternatively, you can give a pre-filled dictionary (copied from another instance of the same kind of cache) to start cache with some data already in it.
 Note that what the cache keeps in the dictionary totally depends on the cache algorithm, so you can’t just pass a random dictionary; it has to be created by the same kind of cache.
 If you pass in the storage, the comparator is taken from it.